Skip to content

 • To notify an employer of findings concerning work-related illness or injury or general medical surveillance that the employer needs to comply with the law if you are provided notice of such disclosure.

-• Serious Threat to Health or Safety: If there is a serious threat to your health and safety or the health and safety of the public or another person, we may use and disclose your health information to someone able to help prevent the threat or as necessary for law enforcement authorities to identify or apprehend an individual.
+• Serious Threat to Health or Safety: We may use or disclose your health information when necessary to prevent a serious and imminent threat to your health or safety or the health and safety of the public or another person.
+Any disclosure would only be to someone able to help prevent the threat of harm.

-• Organ/Tissue Donation: If you are an organ donor, we may use and disclose your health information to organizations that handle procurement, transplantation or banking of organs, eyes, or tissues.
+• Organ/Tissue Donation: If you are an organ donor, we may use and disclose your health information to organizations that handle procurement, transplantation, or banking of organs, eyes, or tissues.

 • Coroners, Medical Examiners, and Funeral Directors: We may use and disclose health information to a coroner or medical examiner.
 This disclosure may be necessary to identify a deceased person or determine the cause of death.
 We may also disclose health information, as necessary, to funeral directors to assist them in performing their duties.